-Similar to Chrome, Mozilla’s Firefox browser lets you sync up all your data and preferences, including bookmarks, passwords, history, open tabs and add-ons.
+Similar to Chrome, Mozilla’s Firefox Android browser lets you sync up all your data and preferences, including bookmarks, passwords, history, open tabs and add-ons.
 It works across devices, including your desktop, so this is a big win for Firefox.

 Moreover, Firefox still provides support for Flash for those with Flash installed on their device.
 As with Chrome, Firefox is WebRTC-enabled for the future and it has long-provided add-ons and extensions to help enhance your mobile browsing.
 Want to block ads, or place a ‘Quit’ button in the main menu?
 You got it.